aprescott/tenuki/README.md

 To make changes, update individual files in `src/` and `css/`.
 Then, run `./build.sh` to generate files in `build/`.

-To test changes, use `test.html` and the files in `examples/` to check that things still work.
+To test changes, use `npm test` and load `test.html` in a browser.
+You can also smoke test the examples in `examples/`.